Why study this course

 This course includes a Professional Training Year (PTY) which gives you the opportunity to spend a period of 9-12 months in an academic, clinical or industrial research laboratory, or other approved establishment, in order to gain first-hand research experience.

-Many placements are in the UK, but we have also had several placements in other locations, particularly in Europe through the EU ‘ERASMUS’ scheme in which Cardiff is a partner, but also including Southeast Asia, South Africa, Germany, Italy and the USA.
+Many placements are in the UK, but we have also had several placements in other locations in Europe, Southeast Asia, South Africa, Germany, Italy and the USA.

 Finding a placement is a competitive process and success cannot be guaranteed.
 The process will primarily be driven by you since most placements depend on application and selection by the partner company or organisation.
-However, we provide advice and support, as well as organising the ERASMUS scheme, and to date we have been successful in placing the vast majority of our PTY students.
+However, we provide advice and support, and to date we have been successful in placing the vast majority of our PTY students.

 Should a placement not be available, or should you change your mind, you can switch from the four year degree with PTY to a three year BSc degree.
 Alternatively, after the second year and subject to academic progress and space availability, you may apply to change to the integrated Master’s MBiol degree.

 Direct experience of plants and animals in their natural habitats is an important part of modern biology.

 At Cardiff we run an impressive range of field courses to give you essential hands-on experience of modern techniques and practical skills in field biology, such as bird-ringing, microbial analysis, small mammal trapping, pit fall trapping and surveying for bats.